PHOTOS: When the hot air balloon world championships came to Castle Howard

 In this case, it was a job for 26-year-old Colin Prescot, known as “Cremation Charlie”.

-Our pictures today are take from a competition at Castle Howard in September 1977.
+Our pictures today are taken from a competition at Castle Howard in September 1976 and 1977.

 Grounded by the weather is French balloonist, Roby Noirclere, and Dick Wirth of Great Britain, two of the competitors.